DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 This pipeline processes Nanopore long-read data from PCR-amplified ITS regions using three distinct subworkflows:

 - Direct ITS classification via GermGenie
-- Consensus-based taxonomic identification (ITSx + BLAST)
-- Convert fasta for taxonomic identification (ITSx + BLAST)
+- Consensus-based/convertfasta-based taxonomic identification (ITSx + BLAST)
 - Mapping and specificity assessment using Minimap2, Samtools + bedtools

 Each step supports downstream analysis for high-quality Fungal isolates.